 What is Perlite?

-Perlite is used in horticulture as a soil amendment or alone as a medium for growing plants.
-When used alone as a growing medium, perlite promotes aeration while simultaneously preventing moisture and nutrient losses due to evaporation.
+While perlite is most commonly used as an additive to soil mixtures, it can be used on its own as a growing medium.
+When used alone as a growing medium, perlite promotes aeration while also preventing moisture and nutrient losses due to evaporation.

-Perlite also recalls its initial shape and structure after wetting and drying cycles, so it can be reused many times over.
+Perlite doesn’t change its shape or structure after going through wet and dry cycles, so it can be reused many times over.

 The typical particle size of horticultural perlite ranges from 1/16-inch to 1/8-inch; however, very fine grades (less than 1/32 inch in diameter) are also available.

-Perlite has a neutral pH, is sterile, does not provide any nutrition to plants, and provides excellent drainage and aeration while holding a limited amount of water.
+Perlite has a neutral pH, is sterile, does not provide any nutrition to plants, but does provide great drainage and aeration while holding a limited amount of water.

 Vermiculite and Square Foot Gardening